Help the Planet - BernardiBeautyBlog (1)

 The beauty and hair industry is going green…

-Consumer demand for green products and services is growing, as well as, the expectation that businesses make a conserted effort to be more sustainable.
-I want my niece and nephew to live on a clean planet, so any company that is making strides to make the planet beautiful, deserves as much attention as possible.
+Consumer demand for green products and services is growing, along with the expectation that businesses make a concerted effort to be more sustainable.
+I want my niece and nephew to grow up on a clean planet, so any company that is taking steps to make the world more beautiful deserves as much attention as possible.

-Here is our chat with Shane Price, President & CEO and Will Simpson, Sales and Marketing of Green Circle Salons.
+Here is our conversation with Shane Price, President & CEO, and Will Simpson, Sales and Marketing Lead at Green Circle Salons.

 Tell us how Green Circle Salons (GCS) got started.